awslabs/aws-deployment-framework/docs/user-guide.md

 `.json`) any parameters defined in this file will be merged into the parameters for any specific account parameter file at build time.
-For example you might have a single parameter for a template called `CostCenter` the value of this will be the same across every deployment of your application however you might have another parameter called `InstanceType` that you want to be different per account.
+For example you might have a single parameter for a template called `CostCenter` the value of this will be the same across every deployment of your application.
+However, you might have another parameter called `InstanceType` that you want to be different per account.
 Using this example we can create a `global.yml` file that contains the following content: